 You can buy Davy Crockett HERE.

 Since Ratatouille is set in Paris, you should definitely try to watch this film before you visit.
-There is now a Parisian street area in the Walt Disney studios near to you story land complete with a Ratatouille ride which is great.
+There is now a Parisian street area in the Walt Disney studios near to Toy Story Playland complete with a Ratatouille ride which is great and even has its own French Restaurant.
 Remy can also occasionally appear for unscheduled meet and greets in this area too.

 You can buy Ratatouille HERE.